centreon/centreon-documentation/en/service-mapping/ba-management.md

 be impacted, that's it.
 - **Inherit the downtime**: the BA is automatically sets in "planned downtime" whenever an indicators in non-ok state is in planned downtime AND impact the BA.
 The BA will still be impacted.
 The planned downtime inheritance follows these rules:
-    - A BA inherits planned downtime from its indicators only when its status is **not OK**.
+    - A BA inherits planned downtime from its indicators only when the BA status is **not OK**.
     - When a BA is in planned downtime due to indicators downtime inheritance: If the BA status switches to OK, planned downtime is stopped.
     - When a BA is in planned downtime due to indicators downtime inheritance: If an impact comes from an indicators